David-Fryd/chat-analyzer/README.rst

 Known issues
 #############

-- Reported Users Per Second is actually Users Per Sample.
+- Reported Users Per Second (UPSec/avgUniqueUsersPerSecond) is actually Users Per Sample (UPSample).

-  - UPSec is not as simple as dividing Users per Sample by Sample length:
+  - UPSec is not as simple as dividing unique users per sample by sample length
-  - As Sample Size -> Video duration, UPS -> Total unique users.
+  - As sample size -> video duration, UPSample -> Total unique users.
-  - For now it is a fine approximation for small sample durations, but in the future should be remedied either by improving UPSec calc algorithm or simply reported UPSample instead.
+  - For now it is a fine approximation for small sample durations, but in the future should be remedied either by improving UPSec calc algorithm or simply by reporting UPSample instead.